SEED-platform/seed-website/docs/user_doc_analyses.md

 	**Property Type**
 	The Property Type must be mapped (for example from the ENERGY STAR Portfolio Manager field called "Property Type - Self Selected") and must be set to a "Space Type" recognized by BETTER.
-	See the [BETTER FAQ web page, Building Spaces Types section](https://better.lbl.gov/docs/faq/){:.external}section for the latest space types, as new types are added frequently.
+	See the [BETTER FAQ web page, Building Spaces Types section](https://better.lbl.gov/docs/faq/){:.external} section for the latest space types, as new types are added frequently.

 	**Address Data**
 	The Address data for the property must be mapped properly on import, according to the following fields, in order to correctly set the location and weather data that BETTER will use for the analysis.